elk-zone/elk/README.md

 ## ⚗️ Elk is in Early Alpha ⚠️

 It is already quite usable, but it isn't ready for wide adoption yet.
-We recommend you to use it if you would like to help us build it.
+We recommend you use it if you would like to help us build it.
 We appreciate your feedback and contributions.
 Check out the [Open Issues](https://github.com/elk-zone/elk/issues) and jump in the action.
 Join the [Elk discord server](https://chat.elk.zone) to chat with us and learn more about the project.

 The client is deployed on: